Correlation Functions of the Pfaffian Schur Process Using Macdonald Difference Operators: Models and main result

 \subsection{Outline of the proof}

 We discuss here a brief sketch of the proof of Theorem~\ref{MainTheorem}.
-Concurrently, we will also describe the organization of the rest of this paper.
-First, we consider the action of Macdonald $(q,q)$- difference operators (see, Definition~\ref{DefDiffOpp}) on the partition function $Z(\rho_1;\rho_2)$ of the Pfaffian Schur measure where $\rho_1$ and $\rho_2$ are two Schur nonnegative specializations.
-In particular, we represent such actions in terms of the contour integrals in Section~\ref{ContourIntegralFormula}.
-Later, leveraging the fact that the Schur polynomials are the eigenfunction of the difference operators, we extract the correlation functions of the Schur measure over the set of partitions.
-See Section~\ref{CorOfSinglePartition} for more details.
-Interestingly, this simple trick does not provide the complete answer in the case of Pfaffian Schur process over the set of all finite sequences of partitions.
-This is because the skew Schur functions do not always belong to the set of all eigenfunctions of Macdonald difference operators.
+The organization of the rest of the paper will also be indicated concurrently.
+In Section~\ref{Diffoperators}, we introduce Macdonald difference ope\-ra\-tors.
+In the next section, we will derive contour integral formulas (see Corollary~\ref{RthMacOnPart} and Theorem~\ref{OneMainTheorem}) of the action of Macdonald $(q,q)$-difference operators on the partition function~$Z(\rho_1;\rho_2)$ of the Pfaffian Schur measure where~$\rho_1$ and~$\rho_2$ are two Schur nonnegative specializations.
+In Section~\ref{CorOfSinglePartition}, we find the correlation functions of the Schur measure over the set of partitions by leveraging on the contour integral formulas of Section~\ref{ContourIntegralFormula} and the fact that the Schur polynomials are the eigenfunction of the difference operators.
+However, the same strategy does not work to find the correlation function of the Pfaffian Schur process over the set of all finite sequences of partitions.
+This is because the skew Schur functions do not always belong to the set of eigenfunctions of Macdonald difference operators.
 To get around this, we use the representation of the skew Schur functions in terms of the inner product of the Schur functions.
-Then, we let the difference operators to act on the the Schur functions inside the inner product.
-This results in many contour integrals inside the inner products.
-Using bilinearity, we pull the integrals outside and consequently, get a contour integral representation which yields the correlation functions of the Pfaffian Schur process in the same way as in the case of Pfaffian Schur measure.
+Then, we let the difference operators act on the Schur functions inside the inner product.
+This brings in many contour integrals inside the inner products.
+Using bilinearity of the inner product, we pull the integrals outside and consequently, get a contour integral representation which yields the correlation functions of the Pfaffian Schur process in the same way as in the case of Pfaffian Schur measure.
 We elaborate on each of these steps more clearly in Section~\ref{MainStepOfProof}.
-Let us point out that similar method has been also used in \cite{A14} to deal with the case of Schur process.
-In fact, \cite{BCGS16} expressed the skew-Macdonald polynomials as the scaler inner product of the Macdonald polynomials to get the expectation of the multi-level observables.
+We would like to point out that similar method has been also used in~\cite{A14} to deal with the case of the Schur process.
+Also, \cite{BCGS16} expressed the skew-Macdonald polynomials as the scalar inner product of the Macdonald polynomials to get the expectation of the multi-level observables.
+However, to deal with the Pfaffian version of the Schur case, we need to develop some additional tools (namely, Theorem~\ref{ConFormulaForAction}, Lemma~\ref{InnerProductLemma1} etc.) which might be of independent interests.
+Finally, we complete the proof of Theorem~\ref{MainTheorem} in Section~\ref{ProofOfMainTheorem}.

-\section{Macdonald Difference operators}
+\section{Macdonald difference operators}